(Roy Williamson - The Corries)

 (Éric Dentinger/Trad.
 Scottish)

-All credits are available at Scottish tunes for Highland Bagpipe.
+All the credits of the bagpipe tunes are available at Scottish tunes for Highland Bagpipe.

 Playing and arrangements, recordings, sound mixing and audio effects all by Éric McLewis.